barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 [2] Ramezani, Parisa, Özlem Tuğfe Demir, and Emil Björnson.
 "Localization in massive MIMO networks: From near-field to far-field." arXiv preprint arXiv:2402.07644 (2024).

 # Acknowledgement
-I would like to thanks my friends and colleagues helped me to collected this codes and information for new students.
+I would like to thank my friends and colleagues helped me to collect these codes and information for new students.

 [Miles Turner](https://www.deib.polimi.it/ita/personale/dettagli/1690964)